shaytran/footwrap/README.md

 ## Usage

-The package is publically available and so you will need to install in R appropriately using `remotes::install_github("shaytran/footwrap@package-installation")`.
-Additionally, before using `footwrap`, ensure you have obtained an API key from RAPID-API.
+Before using `footwrap`, ensure you have obtained an API key from RAPID-API.
 This key is essential for making requests and accessing the wealth of football data available.
 Once you obtain your API key, you can either save it as a variable inside of your developing environment, or save it to your global environment using:
 1. For Mac/Linux Users: `export variable_name=variable_value`
 2. For Windows Users: `[Environment]::SetEnvironmentVariable('variable_name', 'variable_value', 'User')`